Natural supplements for insomnia

 Valerian Root

-Valerian root has been used for centuries as a natural sleep aid.
-It works by increasing levels of gamma-aminobutyric acid (GABA) in the brain, which has a calming effect.
+Valerian root works by increasing the levels of gamma-aminobutyric acid (GABA) in the brain.
+GABA is a neurotransmitter that has a calming effect on the brain, promoting relaxation and sleep.

 Dosage